martin-t/cvars/README.md

 If a field is not meant to be configurable, mark it with `#[cvars(skip)]`.

-### MSRV

-The minimum supported Rust version is currently 1.56.
-Increasing the MSRV is not a breaking change as long as the new MSRV is at least 3 releases behind the current stable.

 ## Features

 - [x] Derive macro `SetGet` to create settters and getters for cvars based on their name